Flat pairing and generalized Cheeger-Simons characters: Introduction

 The paper is organized as follows.
-In section \ref{Preliminaries} we recall the preliminaries about homology and differential cohomology.
+In sections \ref{DiffCoh} and \ref{OrInt} we recall the preliminaries about differential cohomology and the corresponding notions of orientation and integration.
+In section \ref{CohHom} we recall the notion of dual homology theory and its basic properties.
 In section \ref{FlatPairing} we show the pairing between $h_{\bullet}$ and the flat part of $\hat{h}^{\bullet}$.
-In section \ref{DiffHomology} we define the differential homology groups and the generalized Cheeger-Simons characters.
-In section \ref{SingularK} we discuss the case of ordinary differential homology and differential K-homology.
+Finally, in section \ref{DiffCycles} we construct a model of the homology groups via differential cycles and we define the generalized Cheeger-Simons characters.